System to support the success of diverse employees

 Goals, details of initiatives, and timing of implementation

-Initiative 1: Continuing to improve understanding in the workplace and disseminate the system (from April 2023)
+Initiative 1: Continue to improve understanding in the workplace and publicize the system (from April 2023)

-・Updated guidebook to support balancing childcare and work
+・Updated the guidebook for supporting the balance between childcare and work

-Initiative 2: Promoting the elimination of gender gaps in childcare and housework (from April 2023)
+Initiative 2: Promoting elimination of gender gaps in childcare and housework (from April 2023)

 ・Trial of recommended childcare leave

-(2) Developing diverse working conditions that contribute to reviewing work styles
+(2) Providing diverse working conditions that contribute to reviewing work styles

-Initiative 1: Setting target value for annual paid acquisition rate (from April 2023)
+Initiative 1: Setting targets for annual paid leave acquisition rate (from April 2023)

-Initiative 2: Promote taking annual paid leave (from April 2023)
+Initiative 2: Promoting the taking of annual paid leave (from April 2023)

-・Establishment of paid leave incentive days and dissemination of information
+・Setting paid leave encouragement days and disseminating information

 ・Thorough work management

-Initiative 3: Fostering workplace understanding and culture regarding health (from April 2023)
+Initiative 3: Cultivating a workplace understanding and culture of health (from April 2023)

 ・Awareness seminars for employees

-(3) Initiatives related to measures to support the development of the next generation
+(3) Initiatives to support the development of the next generation

 Initiative 2: Providing opportunities for the next generation of children to experience culture/art